devzeebo/devzeebo.github.io/posts/reduxHorizontalAndVerticalReducers.md

 specific view needs in whatever format it needs it in, _without affecting any other view_.

-### If another team wants to start interfacing with our code, they just start listening to our actions and, more importantly, _they don't modify our reducers_.
+> If another team wants to start interfacing with our code, they just start listening to our actions and, more importantly, **they don't modify our reducers**

 We alleviate the many of the problems of horizontal reducers by decoupling our app and deployment from other apps and organizing data by UI usage